 Patients with high risk squamous cell cancer of the oral cavity (SCCOC) have a nearly 70% recurrence rate within 3 years despite surgery, chemoradiotherapy, followed by a clean CT scan.
 Treatment options at that point are quite limited.
 Biropepimut-S (GL-0817) is currently in a double-blind, placebo-controlled clinical trial in seven countries to prevent recurrence of high risk SCCOC.
 Biropepimut-S is a highly engineered peptide immunomodulator.

-Gliknik expects to complete enrollment of this trial in April 2019.
-Patients will then be followed for 2 years to determine whether biropepimut-S with adjuvants GM-CSF and Poly ICLC can reduce the tumor recurrence rate in these patients.
+Gliknik completed enrollment of this trial in April 2019 with the Last Patient out in May 2021.
+Subjects were followed for 2 years to determine whether biropepimut-S with adjuvants GM-CSF and Poly ICLC can reduce the tumor recurrence rate in these patients.
+The trial database is now being prepared for database lock.
 More information on this trial is available at clinicaltrials.gov.

 Biropepimut-S is a highly engineered peptide immunomodulator targeted against important epitopes within the cancer protein MAGE-A3.